michaelklishin/sous-chef/README.md

 ## Dependencies

 Sous Chef uses [Vagrant](http://vagrantup.com) and thus relies on [Virtual Box](http://virtualbox.org) being installed.
-Note that you do not
+Note that you do not need to have Chef installed locally.
+It will only be run in a virtual machine.

 ## Getting started with Sous Chef